 As human beings, we’re social creatures.
 This means that friendships are a crucial component of our wellbeing and growth as a person.

-There are many different types of friendships, but usually a friendship will start when we find ourselves in the same situation as another person.
-For example, we might meet someone in a tutorial group, a sports team, or at work.
+There are many different types of friendships, but usually they begin when we find ourselves in the same situation as another person.
+For example, we might meet someone in a tutorial group, a sports team or at work.
 You may find yourself developing a familiar relationship because you know each other's names and have a shared experience to talk about.
 Over time and as you get to know each other better, casual relationships like this can develop into closer friendships.

 Close friends are people you not only like, but trust.
 They're the sort of friends you can talk to about important topics and personal issues such as family, health issues or concerns, and relationships.
-You would expect that a close friend won't pass on what you say to anybody else - and they expect the same of you.
+Difficult issues can come up in friendships that we struggle to talk about.
+From sensitive political topics to issues we fear others will judge us on, avoiding challenging conversations in any relationship can fuel resentment or damage our connection with each other.

 Below you will find three common blocks (barriers and misconceptions) that can prevent us from forming healthy friendships.